Table of Contents

 Psychosis is the symptom of a mental health disorder, not an illness itself.
 An estimated 100,000 people in the U.S. have these symptoms each year.
 These center on having trouble knowing what is real versus a figment of their imagination.
 Their actions and thoughts are simply not the norm for the person.

 When you notice that you or a loved one seems to be losing touch with reality it is time to seek help.
 It could be that the symptoms relate to a health or neural problem that needs treatment.
 If it is indeed the early signs of psychosis, getting timely care is key.

 What are Psychotic Disorders?

-Psychotic disorders are the types of mental illness that feature the loss of touch with what’s real.
+Psychotic disorders are the types of mental illnesses that feature the loss of touch with what’s real.
 These feature odd actions, feelings, and thoughts.
 People will see or hear things that are not really there.
 When a mental health issue has psychosis as a primary symptom, it will be called a psychotic disorder.

 According to an article in JAMA, about 3.5% of U.S. adults will have psychosis at some point.
 Its features can be caused by severe anxiety, depression, or bipolar.
 It can also be its own mental health disorder.

 The cause of this type of mental health issue is still mainly unknown.
 There are, though, some theories.
-These include that neural problems, viral infections, extreme trauma or prolonged stress, certain drugs, and genes could factor in.
+These include that neural problems, viral infections, extreme trauma, or prolonged stress, and certain drugs, and genes could factor in.

 Different Types of Psychotic Disorders